zS1L3NT/whosthat/README.md

 I need a deliverable for my school subject called IoT Application Development (ITAD)

+## Subprojects

+### `dart-flutter-whosthat`

+This is the the Flutter app that runs on the user's device as the IoT Device

+### `ts-lambda-whosthat`

+This is the AWS Lambda function's code

+### `web-react-whosthat`

+This is the React frontend testing dashboard built for the live demonstration of WhosThat

 ## Usage

 ### Setup the AWS Project